esimov/pigo-face-tracking/README.md

 ## Run
 To run it is as simple as to type a single `make` command from the project root directory:

-1. This will spawn a new web server listening on `localhost:5000`, will activate the webcam and start tracking your head.
+1. This will spawn a new web server listening on `localhost:5000`, will start the webcam and track your head movement continuously.
-2. Find some Atari like online games and start playing.
+2. Now find some Atari like online games and start playing. https://m.plonga.com/ is one of the options.
 3. Move your head as you would play with the arrow keys.

 ## OS Support